MonikaRadominska/Final_project/README.md

 ## Project goals

-The goal of this project is to investigate the conservation needs for animal biodiversity in the world, using IUCN Red List of Threatened Species [IUCN Red List](https://www.iucnredlist.org/).
-We aim to use web scraping and data visualization using Tableau to create an informative dashboard that effectively communicates the problem of animal biodiversity.
-Questions to be answered with our analysis:
+The goal of this project is to showcase the conservation needs for animal biodiversity in the world using Business Intelligence (BI), using IUCN Red List of Threatened Species [IUCN Red List](https://www.iucnredlist.org/).

-- Which species of animals are most in need for protection in each country?
-- Species in need for protection by region?
+Investigating into top species which are facing extinction status Data collection using IUCN Red List for endangered species Data cleaning and processing using Python Visualization using Tableau

 Keywords: mass extinction, biodiversity conservation, conservation status, IUCN Red List